mr1hm/reactjs-oc-next/OUTLINE.md

 - What is
 - Contrasted to empty `div` SPA
-- Time to first paint & SEO
+- Time to first paint
-- LOOK AT IT
-- Escape Hatch with Dynamic
+- Use case: Open Graph

 ## Routing